TanukiSharp/DarkSoulsCloudSave/readme.md

 The way builds are made is, compile in `Release` configuration, then run the script `DarkSoulsCloudSave\bin\MakeBuildFromRelease.bat`.

 This creates a `Build\DarkSoulsCloudSave` folder and copies only the necessary files from the `Release` folder.
-Becareful since this totally erase a previously existing `Build` folder and its content, if any.
+Be careful since this totally erase a previously existing `Build` folder and its content, if any.

 # For developers